The

 "Concern" over the actors’ weight.

-There is so much criticism of these actors' bodies, I could swear we've adopted judging others for where our personalities should be.
-We've missed the point of the story so much, we're reenacting Wicked's entire premise IRL.
+There is so much criticism of these actors' bodies, I swear we've replaced our personalities with projection, adopting judgment of others in place of where our personalities should be.
+We've missed the point of the story so thoroughly, we're reenacting Wicked's entire premise IRL.

-For a moment, suspend your disbelief and consider this: the very act of publishing commentary about a specific person, using their body as an example, is the problem.
+For a moment, suspend your disbelief and consider this: the very act of commenting about a specific person, using their body as an example, and assigning meaning to it, is the problem.
 It's body policing.
 It's bullying.
 That alone should be the end of it.
-But it's not.
+But somehow, it never is.

 What Is This Feeling?

 Suddenly, anyone with an iPhone is a personal dietitian, therapist, and a savior to the stars, especially when it comes to the cast of Wicked.
-Unqualified strangers are diagnosing strangers and the bodies they don’t know for problems they can’t see, all in the name of “I'm worried.”
-But the problem with "I'm worried" is that concern does not automatically equal care.
-We have confused parasocial panic for permission to advocate, judgment for “care,” and projection for truth.
+Unqualified strangers are diagnosing the bodies they don’t know, for problems they can’t see, all in the name of “I'm worried.”
+We have confused parasocial panic for permission to advocate, judgment for “care,” and speculation for truth—and I, for one, have had enough.

-So let’s do something radical: let me show you how to have an actual good-faith debate.
+So let’s do something radical: let me show you how to shut this down with actual good-faith debate.

 No personal opinions, no anecdotal takes like “I think,” “to me,” “it’s obvious."
 No derailing questions.
 Evidence must be specific, verifiable, credible, and relevant.
 Just receipts, reasoning, and the bare-minimum literacy required to participate in public discourse—founded in critical thinking meets good ol’ fashioned empathy.
 We’re gonna return logical fallacies on loop back to the original point, with grounded, sane replies you can use.

-Consider this your cultural grimoire.
-A spellbook for surviving online.
+Consider this your cultural Grimmerie.
+A spellbook for surviving online and IRL.
 Choose your own adventure below.
-Follow the Yellow B*tch Road.**
+Follow the Yellow B*tch Road.*

 Walk with me here.
 LFG.